-User's Guide for SQOPT Version 7.6: Software for Large-Scale Linear and Quadratic Programming
+User's Guide for SQOPT Version 7.7: Software for Large-Scale Linear and Quadratic Programming

 by Philip E. Gill, Walter Murray, Michael A. Saunders, Elizabeth Wong

-of linear equalities and inequalities.
+SQOPT is a software package for minimizing a convex quadratic function subject to both equality and inequality constraints.
+SQOPT may also be used for linear programming and for finding a feasible point for a set of linear equalities and inequalities.
 SQOPT uses a two-phase, active-set, reduce-Hessian method.
 It is most efficient on problems with relatively few degrees of freedom (for example, if only some of the variables appear in the quadratic term, or the number of active constraints and bounds is nearly as large as the number of variables).
 However, unlike previous versions of SQOPT, there is no limit on the number of degrees of freedom.

-(for maintaining sparse LU factors of the basis matrix), a practical anti-degeneracy procedure, scaling, and elastic bounds on any number of constraints and variables.
+SQOPT uses stable numerical methods throughout and includes a reliable basis package (for maintaining sparse LU factors of the basis matrix), a practical anti-degeneracy procedure, scaling, and elastic bounds on any number of constraints and variables.